 High-stakes content sits in an interesting middle ground.
 Medical device instructions and legal contracts often use standardized language like technical docs, but the cost of errors is catastrophic.

-The AI accuracy might be 80-85%, but you need 99.9% in production.
+The AI accuracy sits at 80-85%, but you need 99.9% in production.
 That’s why platforms like Smartcat position themselves as “AI + human” solutions.
 Their workflow routes AI translations to certified legal translators for review, catching liability issues while saving 60% compared to pure human translation.

-For medical content, I found that DeepL had the highest base accuracy (88% for patient information leaflets), but every single document still required human validation.
-One mistranslated dosage instruction could be lethal — accuracy claims are irrelevant when the stakes are this high.
+For medical content, DeepL had the highest base accuracy (88% for patient information leaflets), but every single document still required human validation.
+One mistranslated dosage instruction could be lethal - accuracy claims are irrelevant when the stakes are this high.

 Internal Communications: The Efficiency Play (70-80% Accuracy)